 Standard Ireland's risk management framework is integrated into Standard Club's risk management function.
-The risk management function consists of the risk management department, including the Head of Risk for Standard Ireland, and other members of the executive team involved in oversight of the risk management processes of the business.
-The risk management department is responsible for co-ordinating the activities of the risk management function and maintaining effective risk management awareness across the business.
-The risk management department holds a quarterly risk committee with cross function and division representatives across the wider Standard Club group and is responsible for making recommendations and ensuring that the executive management across the wider Standard Club group is kept informed of key risk information and risk issues.
+The risk management function is responsible for co-ordinating risk management activities and maintaining effective risk management awareness across the business.
+The risk management function holds a quarterly risk committee with cross function and division representatives across the wider Standard Club group and is responsible for making recommendations and ensuring that the executive management is kept informed of key risk information and risk issues.